lmarsbrown/STRIPS/README.md

 - executeFunction: A function implementing movePiece that uses the params array
 - validFunction: A function implementing isMoveAllowed that uses the params array.
 - costFunction: A function that always returns 1 because the cost of an action does not change based on the state or the parameters in this case
 - getInputsFunc: One parameter is needed that provides the direction to move.
 The valid values for this parameter are the 4 directions 0,1,2, and 3.
-This is true no indepentent of the state meaning that this function should always return the array ```[[0,1,2,3]]```
+This is true independent of the state meaning that this function should always return the array ```[[0,1,2,3]]```

 The code for this action is shown below